ImaadHasan2002/AutoML-Pipeline/README.md

 # Automated ML Pipeline

-This notebook is a template for creating an end-to-end machine learning pipeline using the programming language Python, which aims to automate the process of data preprocessing, feature engineering, model selection, and model evaluation.
+This notebook is a template for creating an end-to-end machine learning pipeline using the programming language Python, which aims to automate the process of data preprocessing, feature engineering, feature selection/importance, and model evaluation.
 The pipeline is built using the following steps:
 The pipeline includes the following steps:

 1. Data Preprocessing